 - Fish Sauce to taste

-- Garnishes: lime wedges, cilantro, Vietnamese mint, sambal chili paste, fried shallots (available in jars at Asian market)
+- Garnishes: lime wedges, cilantro, Vietnamese mint, cilantro, scallions, sambal chili paste, fried shallots (available in jars at Asian market)

 - 2 tablespoons dried shrimp (available at Asian Markets)